-Let’s head back to the basics today, inspired by our new pattern cover, and make a Tabula Rasa Jacket from some retro Home Dec fabric.
-I have been wanting to make a Tabula Rasa Jacket from a unique home decorator fabric so when this retro print from 1981 fell into my lap, it was the perfect opportunity.
+Let’s head back to the basics today, inspired by our pattern cover, and make a Tabula Rasa Jacket from some retro Home Dec fabric.
+I have been wanting to make a Tabula Rasa Jacket from a unique home decorator fabric, so when this retro print from 1981 fell into my lap, it was the perfect opportunity.
 The print was such that it was like designing with two different fabrics.
-It also provided the perfect opportunity to test out my new Tru-grid Pellon pattern.
+It also provided the perfect opportunity to test out my new Tru-Grid Pellon pattern.

 Prepare the Fabric

-I received about 2¾ yard of this fun retro print which is similar to a brushed denim in weave.
+I received about 2 3/4 yard of this fun retro print, which is similar to a brushed denim in weave.
 Prewashing vintage fabric is essential and this fabric washed up quite well, hardly needing to be pressed.

 Plan the Design